Yzen90/dynaflare/README.md

 DynaFlare looks in the current working directory for a `configuration.toml` file with the following fields:

-- `interval` (Optional): String with one or more pairs of a positive integer immediately followed by 'days', 'h', 'min', 's', 'ms', 'μs' or 'ns'.
+- `interval` (_Optional_): String with one or more pairs of a positive integer immediately followed by 'days', 'h', 'min', 's', 'ms', 'μs' or 'ns'.
 If not provided, dynaflare will check and update de provided records only once and then exit.
 Otherwise dynaflare will keep runing and continuously check at this interval for public ip changes and update the dns records when necessary.

-- `zone_id` (Required): ID of the Clouldflare Zone that contains the provided dns records.
+- `zone_id` (_Required_): ID of the Clouldflare Zone that contains the provided dns records.

-- `api_token` (Required): Cloudflare API token with DNS read and edit permissions for the provided zone.
+- `api_token` (_Required_): Cloudflare API token with DNS read and edit permissions for the provided zone.

-- `records` (Required): DNS records to update or create with the current public IPv4 address.
+- `records` (_Required_): DNS records to update or create with the current public IPv4 address.

+- `count_repeated_errors` (_Optional_): Defaults to `false`.
+If `true`, consecutive identical errors are shown only the first time, then the additional error count is shown until there is a successful request or a different error.

+- `log_level` (_Optional_): The log level filter, defaults to `INFO`.
+Valid values are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, or `OFF`.

 #### Example `configuration.toml`